byart0/mycs50FinalProject/README.md

 **This program is designed for a specific date and location**.
 In the future, greater flexibility regarding date and location can be implemented.
 Currently, the temperature data reflects only the early hours of the day; additional metrics such as the daily average temperature may be added later.
 It is also possible to switch to a different weather API in future updates.

 ---
+## License

+This project is licensed under the MIT License – see the [LICENSE](./LICENSE) file for details.

+---

 *Prepared by:* [Başak Yaralı]
 *Github:* [byart0]